-As part of her practice, Mariana has provided legal counsel to developers, lenders and government entities in the design, implementation and development of a number of energy and infrastructure projects, these projects include power, oil and gas activities and sugar mills.
+As part of her practice, Mariana has provided legal counsel to developers, lenders and government entities in the design, implementation and development of a number of energy and infrastructure projects, these projects include power, oil and gas activities and sale of public assets.
 Additionally, Mariana has participated in the development of renewable energy projects.

 Mariana’s energy practice includes negotiating and executing natural gas and other fuel supply agreements, including Base Contracts for Sale and Purchase of Natural Gas under the North American Energy Standards Board (NAESB), natural gas transportation services agreements, as well as obtaining permits from the Mexican Energy Regulatory Commission and other authorities.

 Additionally, she has assisted several clients in understanding and implementing the Mexican Energy Reform of 2013, in different sectors, such as natural gas, hydrocarbons and electric power.